effector/patronum/README.md

 > Warning: babel-plugin-macros do not support `import * as name`!

+Since release of patronum@2.0.0 it is required to use babel-plugin-macros@3.0.0 or higher.

+Please note, that react-scripts@4.0.3 and older **uses outdated version** of this plugin - you can either use [yarn resolutions](https://classic.yarnpkg.com/lang/en/docs/selective-version-resolutions/) or use react-scripts@5.0.0 or higher.

 ## Migration guide

+### v2.0.0

+Removed support of effector v21.
+Now the minimum supported version is `v22.1.2`.

 ### v0.110

 From `v0.110.0` patronum removed support of effector v20.
 Now minimum supported version is `v21.4`.

-Please, before upgrade review release notes of [`effector v21`](https://github.com/zerobias/effector/releases/tag/effector%4021.0.0).
+Please, before upgrade review release notes of [`effector v21`](https://github.com/effector/effector/releases/tag/effector%4021.0.0).

 ### v0.100